ChloeL19/CNN-pset/README.md

 # Title: Machine Vision!
 ## TL;DR: Build a series of convolutional neural networks that classify numbers, letters, and objects.
 ## What is Machine Learning?
 Machine learning (a type of artificial intelligence or AI) is a set of algorithms that learn to do tasks without being explicitly programmed.
-In this problem set, you will create the building blocks for your own convolutional neural network, a type of machine learning model that’s great for machine vision.
+In this problem set, you will create the building blocks for your own convolutional neural network, a type of machine learning model that’s based on the biology of human vision and handy for enabling computers to “recognize” images (machine vision).
 You can then apply your model (with some tweaking) in new ways you dream up.

 Okay, but what are some examples of how machine learning plays a role in our lives?